WWF-Sweden/ITR-tool/README.md

     ├── app                     # FastAPI app files for the API endpoints ├── docs                    # Documentation files (Sphinx)
-    ├── config                  # Config files for the Docker container ├── SBTi                    # The main Python package for the temperature alignment tool └── test                    # Automated unit tests for the SBTi package (Nose2 tests)
+    ├── config                  # Config files for the Docker container ├── ITR                     # The main Python package for the temperature alignment tool └── test                    # Automated unit tests for the SBTi package (Nose2 tests)

 ## Installation